danse-inelastic/matter/docs/tutorial.rst

 or a pdb file, or an xyz file, for example.
 We note the asymmetric unit cell is expanded by default.

-To create a supercell, simply import the supercell utility and call the specify the new lattice directions:
+To create a supercell, simply import the supercell utility and specify the new lattice directions:
 >>> from matter.expansion import supercell
 >>> strucTall = supercell(stru, (1,1,2))
 >>> print strucTall